 Rulemaking is necessary to ensure that rules are consistent with changes to laws made by the Legislature during the 2017 Legislative Session in ESSB 5131, SB 5130, and HB 1250.
 Other technical, clarifying, and needed changes to rules identified by staff and stakeholders will be addressed, incorporating the CR-101 filed as WSR 16-15-035 into this rulemaking.
-Other changes to cannabis rules needed as a result of changes to laws made in the 2017 legislative session (retail license forfeitures) is underway under a separate CR-102.
+This supplemental CR-102 includes changes to rules made from the original CR-102 filed as WSR 18-09-118 as a result of comments received and additional changes identified.
+Items that were changed from the initial rules proposal (CR-102) are identified by underlined text in the description of the changes below.